OBJECTIVES TYPE QUESTIONS

 APPLCATION BASED QUESTIONS:

-1. Jasmin has written the given code to display a message box on the screen, but the message box is not showing on the screen.
-Find the problem in this code and rewrite it to display the given statement in a message box.
+has written the given code to display a message box on the screen, but the

-<script language = javascript type = text/javascript>
+<!DOCTYPE html> <html> <body> <script language = “javascript” type

-2. Rewrite the following code using if…..else if statement.
+the following code using if…..else if statement.

 switch (direction)